-- Approved Vendors found by the Program Administrator to have violated consumer protection standards may be subject, at minimum, to formal "Probation" status or suspension or revocation from the Illinois Solar for All Program and potentially the Adjustable Block Program, and if in violation of local, state, or federal law, also potential civil or criminal penalties from other relevant authorities.
-The Illinois Power Agency ("IPA" or "Agency') reserves the right to refer possible cases of consumer fraud to the Office of the Attorney General of Illinois. - Approved Vendors may be subject to conditional approval and other forms of progressive discipline upon discovery of any problems related to consumer protection, including temporary or permanent suspension from program participation. - Approved Vendors barred, suspended, revoked or otherwise limited in their participation with the Adjustable Block Program will immediately be barred, suspended, revoked or otherwise limited in their participation in the Illinois Solar for All Program.
+- 1. Approved Vendors found by the Program Administrator to have violated consumer protection standards may be subject to, at minimum, formal "Probation" status or suspension from the Illinois Solar for All Program and potentially from the Adjustable Block Program, and if in violation of local, state, or federal law, also potential civil or criminal penalties from other relevant authorities.
+The Illinois Power Agency ("IPA" or "Agency") reserves the right to refer possible cases of consumer fraud to the Office of the Attorney General of Illinois. - Approved Vendors may be subject to conditional approval and other forms of progressive discipline upon discovery of any problems related to consumer protection, including temporary or permanent suspension from program participation. - 3.
+Approved Vendors barred, suspended, revoked, or otherwise limited in their participation with the Adjustable Block Program will immediately be barred, suspended, revoked, or otherwise limited in their participation in the Illinois Solar for All Program. - 4.
+The Program Administrator's determinations of discipline due to violations of consumer protection guidelines may be appealed to the IPA, and the opportunity to appeal (as a well as a deadline by when such appeal should be made) will be communicated by the Program Administrator as part of its determination of discipline.
+To appeal to the IPA, an Approved Vendor should provide to the IPA a request for reconsideration of discipline in writing on company letterhead explaining its rationale for why it believes the Program Administrator's determination is in error as well as sharing any supporting information, documents, or communications.
+The IPA may request additional information and materials from the Approved Vendor, and/or seek to schedule a call or informal discussion with the Approved Vendor to learn more about the basis for the Approved Vendor's position.
+The IPA will endeavor to issue final determinations on discipline, including a supporting rationale for its decision, as soon as practicable after the receipt of an appeal and review of relevant information.